 TrustPilot stands up for your customers' freedom of expression, always giving you a right of reply, and setting strict but fair guidelines for everyone: for the brand and for the customer who leaves feedback.

-In less than 3 months I have reached-at the time of writing this article-more than 350 reviews of which the 99% are at 4 and 5 stars.
+In less than 3 months I have reached-at the time of writing this article-over 350 reviews of which the 99% are at 4 and 5 stars.

 "Valerio but aren't you afraid that someone might attack you and publicly, retaliating against you?"